vmware-tanzu/tanzu-dev-portal/content/guides/dev-workflow-troubleshooting.md

 aliases:
 - "/guides/kubernetes/dev-workflow-troubleshooting"
 level1: Managing and Operating Kubernetes
-level2: Monitoring and Observing Kubernetes
+level2: Preparing and Deploying Kubernetes Workloads
 ---

 This guide lists common commands and approaches to troubleshoot applications on